thoughtbot/capybara-webkit/README.md

 OS X:

 [Download the non-debug Cocoa package](http://qt.nokia.com/downloads/qt-for-open-source-cpp-development-on-mac-os-x).
-Note that installing Qt via homebrew takes more than an hour, so we don't recommend it.
+Note that these binaries aren't compatible with OS X 10.7(Lion), so you'll need to install Qt via homebrew(can take more than an hour).

 Ubuntu: